 - Refractive Surgery

 WORK WE’VE DONE

-- The Problem: Through clinical studies using a benchtop prototype, the customer established a clear market opportunity to develop a diagnostic tool integrating tracking scanning laser ophthalmoscope (TSLO) technology.
+- The Problem: Through clinical studies using a benchtop prototype, the customer established a clear market opportunity to develop a diagnostic tool based on a Scanning Laser Ophthalmoscope (SLO).

-- The Solution: Based on our team’s extensive experience developing optical products for optometry and ophthalmology, we partnered with the end customer C-Light Technologies and medical device manufacturer and developer Blur PD to commercialize the TSLO technology.
+- The Solution: Based on our team’s extensive experience developing optical products for optometry and ophthalmology, we partnered with the end customer and medical device manufacturer and developer to commercialize the SLO technology.
 Gray Optics was responsible for designing and building the optical imaging and patient fixation sub-system in this project.

 Gray Optics’ exists to improve lives by developing new optical products that help solve humankind’s most pressing challenges in medical applications.
 You can learn more about How We Work and why our team of dedicated engineers is here to support you on your product development journey to ensure the optical pathway of your new instrument is designed right the first time.